 This could result in your property being evaluated for less than the contract price.
 Or even worse, the buyer can cancel the sale.
 Remember that making an offer is not the final step; closing the deal is.

 🏠 Compare Multiple Offers on Houzeo!

-- Use Houzeo’s offer tab to upload multiple offers.
-To get the whole picture and evaluate each offer on its own merits, upload buyer prequalification letters, earnest money deposits, and contingencies.
+- Houzeo’s offer tab allows you to evaluate each offer on its own merits, upload buyer prequalification letters, earnest money deposits, and contingencies.

-- This allows you to evaluate offers based on price, buyer qualification, financing, deposits, and conditions, and determine which offer is best for you.
+- This allows you to determine which offer is best for you.

-- You might choose to reply to all open offers by telling interested parties to submit their highest and best offers if you have multiple offers.
+- You might choose to reply to all open offers by telling interested parties to submit their “highest and best offer”.

 Introducing the Houzeo Mobile App!

 - Manage your showings online

 - NEW!
 Buyers can now search your property and save it in “Favorites”